ENSCMA2/enscma2.github.io/_pages/experience.md

 - Answered calls for the [Harvard Square Homeless Shelter](https://hshshelter.org/) resource hotline.
 - Tutored a recent immigrant in English as a Second Language.
 ### Other Stuff From College
-- Gave people advice as a Computer Science Department Peer Concentration Advisor.
+- Gave people advice as a **Computer Science Department Peer Concentration Advisor**.
-- Did the same thing as part of the History Leadership Council.
+- Did the same thing as part of the **History Leadership Council**.